(Last Updated On: April 30, 2019)

 Project Manager Takeaway

-- Ask your project members hour many hours are left to complete the tasks and calculate the % complete versus asking “what % complete are you”?
+- Ask your project resources hour many hours are left to complete the tasks and calculate the % complete versus asking “what % complete are you”?

 - Ask your teenager ”what material have you not reviewed for the test tomorrow”?